anilkumbalam/tenet-content/articles/antennas-performance.md

 - Loss resistance becomes comparable

 As a result, much of the energy is lost as heat rather than being radiated.
-This limitation leads to a key question: how can physically small antennas be made to resonate?
+This limitation leads to a important question: how can physically small antennas be made to resonate?

 ## Electrical Lengthening: The Role of Loading